Frequently Asked Questions

 In 2008, a mistake was made in our application to request Hospital Admission Records (Hospital Episode Statistics data) for participants in England.
 The existing consent for access to medical records was not used for the legal basis, and instead an application was made to collect the hospital admission records about participants in England using Section 251 of the National Health Service Act 2006, which waives the requirement for consent, and provides an alternative legal basis for collecting this information.
 This was approved by the Confidentiality Advisory Group in 2008, and again in 2015.
 The use of Section 251 in EPIC-Oxford has only been for participants in England, all linkage to NHS Scotland and NHS data for Wales has been conducted under consent throughout the study follow-up since 1993.

-The EPIC-Oxford researchers have applied to both CAG and NHS Digital to ask for the Section 251 status to be removed and to be able instead to collect the hospital information data for England using consent as the legal basis.
-CAG advised that NHS Digital should review this because they are the data provider.
+The EPIC-Oxford researchers have applied to both CAG and NHS England to ask for the Section 251 status to be removed and to be able instead to collect the hospital information data for England using consent as the legal basis.
+CAG advised that NHS England should review this because they are the data provider.

 This change in processing participants’ data has also been discussed in an EPIC- Oxford participant panel meeting where it was agreed by participants that the consent given to access medical records at enrolment into the study was understood by the participants to apply to all medical records, including hospital records from England.